Ecwid/ecwid-api-docs/includes/_coupons.md

 **HTTP Status** | **Response JSON** | Description
 -------------- | -------------- | --------------
 400 | Request parameters are malformed
-404 | The coupon with given code is not found
 500 | The request failed because of an error on the server

 #### Error response body (optional)